luc-polo/Principal-Component-Analysis/README.md

 ### Structure:
 - PCA_Implementation.ipynb: The python code I created for impementing PCA and all the analysis assoociated, along with comments on the results obtained
-- Assignement: The plan and detailed instructions for this lab project
+- ACP_lab_Assignement: The plan and detailed instructions for this lab project

 ### How to run PCA_Implementation.ipynb?